Introduction

 This plan seeks to transition the EU towards a circular economy, where resources are used efficiently, and waste is minimized.
 The food industry plays a crucial role in this transition, and the plan encourages measures like reducing food waste and promoting sustainable packaging.

-Figure 2: Timeline of sustainability and traceability related legislations and initiatives in
+Figure 2: Timeline of sustainability and traceability related legislations and initiatives in Europe

 Navigating the Evolving Landscape of Food Legislation: iMIS Food

 The food industry faces evolving regulations, with the EU’s focus on sustainability and transparency. iMIS Food is a software solution that helps businesses navigate these complexities.
-It offers real-time updates on regulations and tools to manage food safety and , ensuring compliance in an ever-changing landscape.
+It offers real-time on regulations and tools to manage food safety and , ensuring compliance in an ever-changing landscape.

 Key Benefits of iMIS Food for Navigating Legislation: